DevKarl/Advanced-Task-Planner/README.md

 - edited
 - checked off
 - deleted
 - cleared(all) with one button

-More advanced features:
+who cares right ? 😑..

+Now the fun part - more advanced features 🤔:
 - user can add optional importance level with dynamic badges(!, !! or !!!) on tasks
 - user can add optional deadline on tasks, which are displayed with dynamic messages
-- tasks stored in local storage(LS)
+- tasks are stored in local storage and handled with Context API
-- sorting can be turned on based on 4 options: newest, unchecked, importance and deadline (top to bottom)
+- sorting with 4 options: newest, unchecked, importance and deadline (top to bottom priority) and the sorting is always live between editing, adding and deleting tasks.
 - progress-bar showing % of tasks completed (checked off)
-- auto-emojies can be toggled ON/OFF (certain words will append emojies to end of the task text)
+- auto-emojies can be toggled ON/OFF (certain words will cause emojies to append to the end of the tasks text)
 - confetti animation easter egg! 🙇‍♂️ add at least 3 tasks, and check them off 🎊
 - app-settings in upper-right corner (Click the wheel ⚙️) :
-    - user can choose 9 different theme colors
+    - user can choose 9 different theme colors for the entire app
-    - saving sort and saving auto emojies in LS can be toggled ON/OFF
+    - saving sort-option and saving auto-emojies between re-fresh can be toggled ON/OFF by the user

 Key takeaways - react concepts:
-- Reusable and dynamic modal components
+- Reusable and dynamic modal components (various sizes, btn options etc. controlled by props)
 - Error boundary for different scenarios
-- Context API (no prop drilling!)
+- Context API (prevents prop drilling!)
 - Sorting is always live during changes (no mutation of tasks array state)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).